'12 Days' ('12 Jours'): Film Review | Cannes 2017

 Depardon shoots the interviews in simple shot-reverse shots, with the judges listening to tales of depression, schizophrenia and other mental illnesses that render the patients unable to function.
 One man is brought in for punching a random stranger in the head, and then pleads to be let go.
 A woman claims to suffer from severe workplace harassment at the French telecom company Orange, asking to be kept inside so she doesn't have to return to her job. ("I'm an open wound," she says at the end of her interview.)
 Another clearly deranged man argues with a judge that he's fit to move back in with his family, until we learn later on that he killed his own father.

 By keeping the camera focused on the faces of patients and judges alike, Depardon — working again with sound recordist and producer Claudine Nougaret — reveals shreds of humanity, and even moments of hilarity, in these closed-door sessions.
 And as much as the patients are clearly in need of assistance (almost all of them have their sentences prolonged by the judge), they reveal a certain grasp on reality, as well as an understanding of their conditions vis-a-vis the rest of society.
-"You have psychiatric problems, you know?" a judge says to a young man at one point, to which he responds: "Isn't that sort of the case with everyone?"
+"You have psychiatric problems, you know?" a judge says to a young man at one point, to which the latter responds: "Isn't that sort of the case with everyone?"

 While most of 12 Days is set indoors, Depardon occasionally takes his camera outside for a few beautifully photographed sequences of the hospital grounds and surrounding landscape.
 Accompanied by the music of Oscar-winner Alexandre Desplat, these scenes serve as a counterpoint to the stark atmosphere within the ward, where heavily medicated patients wander around like zombies or scream from behind closed doors.
 The more we see of the outside world, the more we know why these people want to be set free.